Domain name

 This section lists all domains associated with your site in a table.
 Each row represents a domain and shows its address, type, default status, and validation state.

-The Type column indicates whether the address is your temporary domain (Temporary) or a custom domain you added manually (Custom).
+The Type column indicates whether the address is your temporary domain (Temporary), a custom domain you added manually (Custom) or a domain managed by the platform (Managed).
 The Main column flags with the Main badge the domain all others redirect to and that is used for indexing.
-The State column shows Valid when the DNS configuration is correct and the SSL certificate is active, Invalid when a DNS record still needs fixing, or Secured when HTTPS is fully operational.
+The Status column shows Valid when the DNS configuration is correct, along with the Secured badge once HTTPS is operational, or Invalid when a DNS record still needs fixing.
+For a domain bought or transferred from the platform, it follows the progress: Payment pending until the payment clears, Registration in progress while the name is reserved with the registry, Transfer in progress then Transfer failed if the transfer didn't go through, and Expired once the domain is past its expiry date.

-Click a row to open the management panel for that domain.
+Click a row to open the management page for that domain.

 Add a domain name